 Why You Shouldn’t Vary in How You Show Attention

-If it does not put you under serious risk or danger, be consistent in how you show attention.
+If it does not put you under serious risk or danger, be consistent in how you show others attention.
 It will encourage others to do the same with you, and will develop a sense of confidence in the relationships you find yourself in.
 Others will be able to rely on your output; whether it is attention, work, or emotion, to be consistent throughout the lifespan of your relationship.
 They will be able to trust you in moments when they’re under pressure, and will be more likely to be available when you feel that pressure for yourself.

 The Effect It Has on People Watching From Outside

-Not only would you strengthen the relationships with those you show a consistent quality of attention towards, the people watching from outside will also be impressed.
+Not only would you strengthen the relationships with those you show a consistent quality of attention toward, the people watching from outside will also be impressed.
 They will see that you do not change in the way you treat those close to you amidst pressure from outside sources.
-This will encourage them to develop a relationship with you as they begin to yearn that type of unfazed quality of attention.
+This will encourage them to develop a relationship with you as they begin to yearn for that type of unfazed quality of attention.
 You will seem trustworthy to people watching from a third-person’s perspective, and thereby reap the rewards that come with that.

 Being consistent in how you show attention therefore extends its roots to many facets of your influence over others.
 You will develop a reputation of being socially reliable, and able to handle outside pressure.
 You’ll encourage others looking on to climb up the categorical hierarchy of acquaintances that you hold, all the way toward being your closest friends.